 If you're a UVA affiliate DMCA, find out what happens by clicking here.

-If you do not respond within one business day to our email, your computer may be re-directed to our Network Registration Block Web Page.
+If you do not respond within one business day to our email, your computer may be blocked from accessing the UVA network until you do respond as requested.

 The DMCA Compliance Process at UVA